-Department of Psychology faculty, including B.S./B.A. program Assessment Coordinator Dr. Beverly Roskos and Department Chair Dr. Frances A. Conners, will be invited to a celebratory luncheon with the Office for Academic Affairs.
+Department of Psychology faculty, including B.S./B.A. program Assessment Coordinator Dr. Beverly Roskos and Department Chair Dr. Frances A. Conners, were honored at a celebratory luncheon with the Office for Academic Affairs.

 In addition, the program was honored at the April 23rd Alabama vs Tennessee softball game, where a representative from the Psychology Department was invited to toss out the first pitch of the game.
 Assistant Professor and Director of Undergraduate Studies Kristina McDonald accepted the challenge and successfully started the game with an excellent pitch!

 2018 Provost's Award WinnersLR: Associate Provost Luoheng Han, Clinical Assistant Professor Craig Cummings, Associate Professor Beverly Roskos, Professor Ed Merrill, Department Chair and Professor Frances Conners, and Provost Kevin Whitaker